Executive Function Coaching · Built for ADHD/AuDHD Men in Tech

 Not a course.
 Not a cohort.
 A one-to-one coaching engagement built around milestone-based deliverables — so you leave each session with something concrete, not just insight.

-Outcome: Clear 12-week vision with specific, measurable KPIs aligned to your actual business stage
+Outcome: Clear 12-week vision with specific, measurable KPIs aligned to your actual career and work context

 Outcome: Custom EF scaffold built around your specific deficits — not generic ADHD advice